For entry in September 2019 and beyond

 For applicants, the academic entry requirements for this course are:

-- A minimum of 5 GCSEs (which must include English Language and Maths) at grade C or above (grade 4 and above from 2017), or equivalent prior to application.
+- A minimum of 5 GCSEs (which should include English Language and Maths) at grade 4 or above (or grade C and above), or equivalent prior to application.
 See for a list of acceptable equivalents.